 These Douglas-fir are characteristic of those found at Point Reyes National Seashore.
 A common associate, California bay (Umbellularia californica), is on the right.

 Douglas-fir is one of the largest and most widely distributed trees in the West, and the most economically important lumber tree in North America.
 It is second in height only to coast redwood.
 Douglas-fir grows throughout the coast ranges and the Sierra into British Columbia ranging from sea level to 9,500 feet.
 While the trees growing in the Pacific Northwest attain huge height and girth (to over 300 feet and twelve feet diameter at breast height, DBH), the Douglas-fir in central California are not nearly as large.

 The Rocky Mountain variety (Pseudotsuga menziesii var glauca), grows abundantly in western United States and into Canada.

-Bark is dark gray to brown, and deeply furrowed in old trees.
+Bark is dark gray to brownish, and deeply furrowed in old trees.

 The wood of Douglas-fir is hard and strong.
-This heavy-duty worktable was quite a challenge for someone used to working with much softer pine..
+This heavy-duty worktable was quite a challenge for someone used to working with much softer pine and fir.

 These Douglas-fir at Point Reyes National Seashore were casualties of the Limantour fire in 1996.